WujekPuchatek/dicom-viewer/README.md

 # DICOM Viewer

-This application is written in Rust and provides functionality for parsing and viewing DICOM files in 3D or as montage of 2D images.
+This application is written in Rust and provides functionality for parsing and viewing DICOM files in 3D or as montage of 2D images

 ## Features